Legal

 During the last hearing, the Supreme Court raised concerns about the current laws.
 The court compared the treatment of government employees and elected officials, pointing out that a government employee convicted of serious crimes such as rape or murder loses their job permanently.

-In contrast, an MP or MLA convicted of such crimes can re-enter politics after serving their sentence and being banned from contesting elections for six years.
+In contrast, an MP or MLA convicted of such crimes can re-enter politics after serving their sentence and banned from contesting elections for six years.
 The court emphasized the need to examine sections 8 and 9 of the RPA more thoroughly.

 Amicus Curiae Suggests Reforms For Political Parties